Free Build Sheet by VIN

 A window sticker (often called the Monroney sticker in the U.S.) is not the same as a build sheet but they share a lot of the same information.
 The window sticker is the large label affixed to a new car's window at the dealership, displaying the MSRP, optional equipment, fuel economy, and other consumer-facing information at the time of sale.
 Its purpose is to inform buyers of the features, installed options and price.
 A build sheet, on the other hand, is an internal factory document focusing on manufacturing details – it shows how the car is configured as it leaves the assembly line.

 Think of it this way: the build sheet is about how the car was built, and the window sticker is about how the car is marketed and sold.
-For example, a window sticker will list an option package name and price (like “Premium Sound System – $500”), whereas a build sheet will list the internal code for that option and ensure the parts (speakers, wiring, etc.) are installed.
-A window sticker is intended for the buyer and usually gets removed when the car is sold; a build sheet is intended for factory/dealer use and often never seen by the buyer originally.
-Both are useful to an owner – the window sticker for historical pricing and feature and installed options info, and the build sheet for the detailed original specs beyond what the sticker shows (some minor build details never make it to the window sticker).
+For example, a window sticker will list an option package name and price (like "Premium Sound System – $500"), whereas a build sheet will list the internal code for that option and ensure the parts (speakers, wiring, etc.) are installed.
+A window sticker is intended for the buyer and usually gets removed when the car is sold; a build sheet is intended for factory workers, archivists, and collectors.

-Modern era (2000s-Present), build sheets have largely gone digital.
-Assembly line workers might use barcode scanners and computer displays to get build info, rather than a paper sheet.
-Many new vehicles no longer have a paper build sheet left inside them at all.
-Instead, the build data is stored in the manufacturer’s database tied to the VIN.
+Modern vehicles sometimes no longer have a paper build sheet left inside them at all.
+Instead, the build data is stored in the manufacturer's database tied to the VIN.
 Some manufacturers include the build info on a sticker or QR code on the vehicle for service purposes.
-For instance, starting with the 2018 model year, GM phased out the long option code sticker and replaced it with a QR code on the certification label (driver’s door jamb), which encodes the same build information digitally.
+For instance, starting with the 2018 model year, GM phased out the long option code sticker and replaced it with a QR code on the certification label (driver's door jamb), which encodes the same build information digitally.
 A quick scan of the QR code reveals the VIN, model, build date, and all the option codes the car was built with.
 Other manufacturers like BMW or Mercedes store the build data in their online systems accessible by dealers, though specifics may vary by geography.

 How can I obtain a build sheet for my vehicle?